dutchdatascience/devdataprod/README.md

 # Pitch Presentation

-See http://dutchdatascience.github.io/devdataprod_slidify for the Pitch Presentation.
+For the Pitch Presentation see:

 http://dutchdatascience.github.io/devdataprod_slidify